cawfree/supporting-material/2020-09-15-ReactGlobalSummit_ReactNativeWeb/README.md

     - Shout out to `react-native-fs` and `react-native-crypto`, by the way.
       - Now, it _is_ possible to shim support for these libraries, but this isn't a guarantee.
 Shimming is akin to pollingfilling, so there's no guarantee of compliance or feature-completeness with whoever depends upon the library.
 So it can be risky to go down this route.
       - The way we need to approach these problems is that we shouldn't polyfill, we should _ponyfill_, because ponies are pretty.

+  - A great way of ponyfilling is by using [**Browserify**](), which is capable of generating browser-compatible exports of core Node.js binaries automagically.
+    - Rather amazingly, the outputs generated from Browserify are compatible with React Native, because the React Native runtime exports a very similar environment interface to the browser, no doubt inspired by React.
+      - Many of the libraries we use in our React Native stack at Uni are in fact browserified, since cryptocurrency frameworks generally rely upon these once-inaccessible frameworks such as `crypto`.
+    - So if there _are_ libraries out there that you've felt in the past you couldn't hook up to React Native, think again!

     - Another problem you can encounter is that some of these libraries might make references to DOM elements like divs (`<div />`) or paragraphs (`<p />`), for example.
 And React Native Web is just like "yeah man, that's fine, keep it coming".
 But there's no concept of these kinds of elements in React Native mobile.
 So you have to look out for this.

 > So, let's ground this with an example.